Protea montana: Flowers

 The inflorescences are specialised structures called pseudanthia, also known simply as flower heads, containing hundred of reduced flowers, called florets.
 These flower heads are sessile in this species, lacking a peduncle and growing directly from the stem.
 The flower heads are 2 in long and 1.5 in in diameter, and are completely covered in leaves.
 The inflorescences are surrounded by six to seven series of petal-like appendages known as 'involucral bracts'.
 The outer bracts are ovate and covered in silky-pubescent hairs, and grow until they become long and leaf-like.
 The inner bracts are oblong to spathulate-oblong, are fringed with ciliate hairs along their margins, have the same type of silky-pubescent indumentum on their outside surfaces and are the same length as the actual flowers.

 The plant is monoecious, both sexes occur in each flower.
-The petals and sepals of the florets are fused into a tube-like, 23.3mm long perianth-sheath which is membranous, dilated and glabrous at the very base, but otherwise largely covered in reddish pubescence.
+The petals and sepals of the florets are fused into a tube-like, 23.3 mm long perianth-sheath which is membranous, dilated and glabrous at the very base, but otherwise largely covered in reddish pubescence.
 The sheath is furthermore dilated, having three keels and five veins on the lower part.
-The sheath has a lip (pollen-presenter) which is 10.6mm long.
+The sheath has a lip (pollen-presenter) which is 10.6 mm long.
 The lip has three prongs, and is glabrous on the lower portion except for the ciliate margin, but increasingly covered in pubescence near the apex, and ending in a dense woolly tuft.
-The two prongs at the sides are 4.2mm long, linear in shape and woolly, whereas the middle prong is 2.1mm long, linear and woolly.
+The two prongs at the sides are 4.2 mm long, linear in shape and woolly, whereas the middle prong is 2.1 mm long, linear and woolly.
 All of the stamens are fertile.
 The filament is 1mm long and swollen.
-The anthers are linear and 5.3mm long.
-The apical glands are 0.5mm long, ovate in shape, and end in a somewhat sharp apex.
-The ovary is 4.2mm long, oblong-elliptic, and covered with long, reddish-brown hairs.
-The style is 23.3mm long, falcate and glabrous, narrowing from the base upwards and flattened at the upper parts.
-The finely channeled stigma is 5.3 long, ends in a blunt point, and almost imperceptibly joins and becomes the style.
+The anthers are linear and 5.3 mm long.
+The apical glands are 0.5 mm long, ovate in shape, and end in a somewhat sharp apex.
+The ovary is 4.2 mm long, oblong-elliptic, and covered with long, reddish-brown hairs.
+The style is 23.3 mm long, falcate and glabrous, narrowing from the base upwards and flattened at the upper parts.
+The finely channeled stigma is 5.3 mm long, ends in a blunt point, and almost imperceptibly joins and becomes the style.